 With that said, make time to let your mind wander on occasion.
 Allow yourself the luxury of dreaming when it’s not pulling you away from something you need to get done.

-Nearly everyone has had a headache at some point during their lives.
-While you might be able to power through a mild one, a splitting migraine can destroy any hope you have of concentrating for a period of time.
+While you might be able to power through mild ones, a splitting migraine can destroy any hope you have of concentrating for a period of time.

-Headaches and migraines are caused by a wide range of issues, including stress, lack of sleep, diet, eyestrain, and medications.
+Headaches and migraines are caused by a wide range of issues, including stress, sleep deprivation, diet, eyestrain, and medications.
 Throw a global pandemic on top, and it’s no wonder your head is pounding.
 Lack of focus causes so many negative things, which is why you always need to examine yourself.

 Like that bottle of hand sanitizer, keep your headache and migraine medications on hand at all times.
 If getting to the pharmacy is a challenge these days, migraine services like Nurx can diagnose you and deliver medication to your door.

 If your headache isn’t severe, try a medication-free approach.
 Difficulty focusing can be solved in simple ways.
 Some people find relief simply from drinking water, applying a cold compress, or inhaling essential oils.

 4. Racing Thoughts